 I've received an error "attempted to change sensitive fields" - What do I do?

-- This occurs when any change is made to email, auth identifier, card identifier, username
+- This occurs when any change is made to auth identifier or username

 - Review the user/s that failed, determine if any sensitive field has been updated since the last sync